sodafoundation/architecture-analysis/Opensds_state_machine_design.md

 ## Summary

-The State machines of volume,snapshot and attachment show the real-time status and state transitions between actions.
+The State machines of volume, snapshot and attachment show the real-time status and state transitions between actions.

 ## Motivation

-For example, When creating a volume, there is needed to know if it has been created or if something went wrong.
+When creating a volume, there is needed to know if it has been created or if something went wrong.

 ### Goals